Mortgage Approval Factors

 • Jumbo loans: Typically 10–20% minimum

-How These Factors Work Together
+How These Mortgage Approval Factors Work Together

-At a purchase price of $375,000 with 8% down ($30,000, using gift funds from family to supplement her savings), her back-end DTI came out to roughly 44%.
-Her score made a conventional loan possible, though she wasn't getting the best pricing tier.
-We ran her through both conventional and FHA scenarios — FHA carried a lower rate for her score range, but the mortgage insurance premium added cost over time.
-After walking through both options side by side, she chose conventional with a plan to refinance out of PMI once she hit 20% equity.
+At a purchase price of $375,000 with 8% down ($30,000, supplemented by gift funds from family), her back-end DTI came out to roughly 44%.
+Her score made a conventional loan possible, though she wasn't in the best pricing tier.
+We ran her through both conventional and FHA scenarios — FHA carried a lower rate for her score range, but the upfront and annual mortgage insurance premiums added cost over the life of the loan.

+After walking through both options side by side, she chose conventional with a plan to drop PMI once she hit 20% equity.
 No single factor made her application strong or weak.
-It was the full picture — and knowing the trade-offs — that led to a loan she felt good about.
+It was the full picture — and understanding the trade-offs between programs — that led to a loan she felt confident about.

 ✓ This is useful if you're...